Kerry Carpenter Preview, Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 26th-ranked team ERA across all league pitching staffs (4.91).
+- The White Sox have the 26th-ranked team ERA across all MLB pitching staffs (4.95).

-- His most recent time out came on Monday against the Baltimore Orioles, when the righty went four innings, surrendering four earned runs while giving up seven hits.
+- The right-hander's most recent time out was on Saturday against the Detroit Tigers, when he went four innings, surrendering eight earned runs while allowing 12 hits.

-- The 27-year-old has put up an ERA of 5.08, with 9.2 strikeouts per nine innings, in 25 games this season.
-Opponents are batting .230 against him.
+- In 19 games this season, the 32-year-old has a 3.90 ERA and 7.7 strikeouts per nine innings, while giving up a batting average of .244 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.